theplant/appkit/logtracing/README.md

 # logtracing

 This package is a toolkit for log-based tracing.
-It provides sevaral APIs for adding traces for the application, and logging the traces in a stardard format.
+It provides several APIs for adding traces for the application and logging them in a standard format.

 ## Usage